epochtalk/epochtalk/docs/design-system/readme.md

 We are starting the system with documentation and guidelines for all interface elements in the new Epochtalk experience.
 Future iterations of the system will include working code and design resources.

 # Core
-The smallest components of the design system
+The smallest building blocks of the design system.

 ## Colors
 Colors were chosen to emphasize actionable elements, while allowing the forum content to remain highly visible–since text and images are the most important elements on a discussion forum.